tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 date: 2025-07-30
 ---

-So our [quick experiments][prev-post] has shown that request pipelining does in fact improve the download speed.
+So, our [previous experiments][prev-post] have shown that request pipelining does in fact improve the download speed.
 Now we can move forward and create a proper implementation for it.

 [*Version 0.0.9 on GitHub*](https://github.com/tindandelion/rust-bittorrent-client/tree/0.0.9){: .no-github-icon}

 # General considerations

-To implement request pipelining, we're going to break this tightly coupled loop in [`FileDownloader::download_piece_by_block()`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.8/src/downloader/file_downloader.rs#L149):
+To implement request pipelining, we're going to break that tightly coupled loop in [`FileDownloader::download_piece_by_block()`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.8/src/downloader/file_downloader.rs#L149):

 ```rust
 fn download_piece_by_block(